AndroidPatch/APatchDocs/docs/apm-guide.md

 │
 ```

-:::warning
+::: warning
-The APatch module is **NOT** supported for installation in custom Recovery!
+APatch module is **NOT** compatible for installation in a custom Recovery!
 :::

 ### Customization {#customizing-installation}

 If you need to customize the module installation process, optionally you can create a script in the installer named `customize.sh`.
 This script will be **sourced** (not executed) by the module installer script after all files are extracted and default permissions and secontext are applied.
-This is very useful if your module require additional setup based on the device ABI, or you need to set special permissions/secontext for some of your module files.
+This is very useful if your module requires additional setup based on the device ABI, or you need to set special permissions/secontext for some of your module files.

 If you would like to fully control and customize the installation process, declare `SKIPUNZIP=1` in `customize.sh` to skip all default installation steps.
 By doing so, your `customize.sh` will be responsible to install everything by itself.

-The `customize.sh` script runs in APatch's BusyBox `ash` shell with "Standalone Mode" enabled.
+The `customize.sh` script runs in APatch's BusyBox `ash` shell with Standalone Mode enabled.
 The following variables and functions are available:

 #### Variables {#variables}